-Ergonomic – The bucket seat, a patent race-car seat-design, is designed with an extra-long backrest that supports the lower back, neck, and head.
-It also includes extra headrest and cushions.
+Ergonomic – The bucket seat, a patent race-car seat design, is designed with an extra-long backrest that supports the lower back, neck, and head.
+It also includes an extra headrest and cushions.

 Breathable – The PU vinyl and strong mesh are designed to be both breathable and hard-wearing.

 Adjustable Backrest – Chair’s incline can recline up to 170 degrees and rocks back and forth 12 degrees.